Shumaila-sayed/ResumeHive/README.md

 # ResumeHive

 ## 🚀 Overview
-Resume Builder is a React app that allows users to create a structured resume by filling in their general information, educational background, and work experience.
+ResumeHive is a React app that allows users to create a structured resume by filling in their general information, educational background, and work experience.
 Users can dynamically add multiple education and experience entries.

 ## ✨ Features
 - 📝 **General Information Section**: Add your name, email, location, and phone number.